Career Definition of a Stevedore

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reports that job opportunities for tank car, truck and ship loaders are predicted to grow by about 3% between 2012 and 2022, which is slower than average.
-In May 2012, the BLS recorded the median hourly earnings for tank car, truck, and ship loaders at $21.20, and noted that workers who provide support activities for water transportation, like stevedores, hold more jobs than other kinds of material movers.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reports that job opportunities for tank car, truck and ship loaders are predicted to grow by about 5.2% between 2016 and 2026, which is average.
+In May 2018, the BLS recorded the median annual earnings for tank car, truck, and ship loaders at $38,220, and noted that workers who provide support activities for water transportation, like stevedores, hold more jobs than other kinds of material movers.

 Alternate Career Options